Kawasaki Vulcan: 1984–2006: Vulcan 750 series

-In 1985 Kawasaki launched, worldwide, the Vulcan VN700A, its first cruiser powered by its first V-twin engine.
+In 1985, Kawasaki launched the Vulcan VN700A worldwide, its first cruiser powered by its first V-twin engine.
 The VN700A has a shaft drive.
 Kawasaki also made the now rare VZ 750 variant with chromed wheel arches and other subtle differences.
 To avoid United States tariffs on Japanese motorcycles over 700cc, the initial US model was limited to 699 cc but in 1986, the tariff was lifted so the engine capacity was increased to 749 cc.
 Apart from paint schemes the Vulcan remained largely unchanged throughout its 22-year production run with only minor adjustments to components.

 1986–2004: Vulcan 400 series

 Kawasaki introduced the Vulcan 400 in 1986 as an entry-level cruiser.
 For a first series, the Vulcan 400 featured a 398 cc liquid-cooled twin engine, and was fitted with a belt drive and six-speed transmission.
 The series 2 Vulcan 400 featured a 399 cc liquid-cooled V-twin engine similar in design to the 750.
 The series 2 was fitted with a chain drive and five-speed transmission to reduce cost and was produced in both Classic and Drifter variations.